aquasecurity/tracee/docs/docs/integrating/container-engines.md

     Using containerd as our runtime for example, this can be done by running tracee like:

     ```console
     docker run \
         --name tracee --rm -it \
         --pid=host --cgroupns=host --privileged \
         -v /etc/os-release:/etc/os-release-host:ro \
         -v /var/run/containerd:/var/run/containerd \
-        -e CONTAINERS_ENRICHMENT=1 \
         aquasec/tracee:{{ git.tag }}
     ```

     Most container runtimes have their sockets installed by default in `/var/run`.
 If your system includes multiple container runtimes, tracee can track them all, however one should mount either all their runtime sockets or `/var/run` in it's entirety to do so.

 ## Supported Container Runtime Engines

 Currently, tracee will look in the following paths for auto-discovering the listed runtimes:

 1. Docker:     `/var/run/docker.sock`
 2. Containerd: `/var/run/containerd/containerd.sock`
 3. CRI-O:      `/var/run/crio/crio.sock`
 4. Podman:     `/var/run/podman/podman.sock`

 !!!
 Tip